'TinTin' artwork sells for $1.1 million at auction | DW | 09.06.2019

 Most comprehensive exhibition on Hergé

-The exhibition titled "Hergé" is being held at the Grand Palais in Paris, France, from September 28, 2016, to January 14, 2017.
-It is said to be the most important retrospective of the artist's work, whose style inspired many other cartoonists worldwide.
+The exhibition titled "Hergé" was held at the Grand Palais in Paris, France, from September 2016 to January 2017.
+It was considered to be the most important retrospective of the artist's work, whose style inspired many other cartoonists worldwide.

 Author: Elizabeth Grenier